DarkExplorer31/Python-OC-Lettings-2.0/docs/source/quality.rst

             + " Please contact the previous developer to obtain the link."
         )

-Explication:
+Explanation:

-``sentry_sdk.init()``:  This function initializes Sentry in your application.
+``sentry_sdk.init(``:  This function initializes Sentry in your application.
 It takes several parameters:
     ``dsn``: The Sentry connection URL that we retrieved earlier.
     ``enable_tracing``: This parameter enables performance tracing in Sentry.
 It is set to True here to enable tracing.
     ``traces_sample_rate``: This parameter controls the sampling rate of performance traces.
 It is set to 0.1, which means that only 10% of requests will be sampled for performance tracing.
-    ``profiles_sample_rate``: This parameter controls the sampling rate of performance profiles.
+    ``profiles_sample_rate)``: This parameter controls the sampling rate of performance profiles.
 It is also set to 0.1, which means that only 10% of profiles will be sampled.